 Compared to the rest of the country, citizens of Topeka spend much less time in their cars: on average, their commute to work is only 18.05 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The overall education level of Topeka is somewhat higher than in the average US city of 21.84%: 27.49% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Topeka who are college-educated is somewhat higher than the average US community of 21.84%: 27.49% of adults in Topeka have at least a bachelor's degree.

 The per capita income in Topeka in 2010 was $24,155, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $96,620 for a family of four.
 However, Topeka contains both very wealthy and poor people as well.